Written by CorpsAfrica/Malawi Volunteer Ms. Ruth Chamangwana

 Visits to the hospital, market, recreational sites, and fellow Volunteer communities always subject Volunteers to various modes of transport.
 These modes of transport often determine whether one will enjoy his/her ride or loathe it.
-Travelling to and from my community will sometimes leave you in awe.
-Most times the trips I make to and from my community have me yearning for my bed, even if it's mid-day.
+Traveling to and from my community will sometimes leave you in awe.
+Most times the trips I make to and from my community have me yearning for my bed, even if it’s mid-day.
 Let me take you through the 4 most common modes of transport out of my community that will have you thrilled and exhausted at the same time.

 Damper (bicycle taxis).
-These are popularly known as a “kabaza” or “damper” in some parts of Malawi.
+These are popularly known as “kabaza” or “damper” in some parts of Malawi.
 I have fallen in love with this mode of transport so much that I take these taxis when I am making long trips in my community, and when I go for shopping in town.
 A slight feeling of exhaustion has me signaling a damper person to come and pick me up, so I no longer have to walk.
 And let me tell you, my damper riding skills are phenomenal.

 3) Minibus.
 Another popular mode of transportation found everywhere in the country.
 My community decided not to tamper with the boarding schematics of the minibus and the rides are usually smooth just like everywhere else.

 4) Illalla.
 This is the largest ship that sails through Lake Malawi from districts such as Likoma Island, Nkhatabay, Salima, to Mangochi.
 The ship ferries goods and people to all these places and I am yet to board it.
 The lake is also home to smaller boats that use petrol or diesel engines and some canoes that ferry people across the lake.
 Boat engines are so thrilling but sailing on the Illalla will be absolutely amazing.